Darsh1907/nth-fibonacci-using-matrices/README.md

 As we can see, we are finding the eigen values and eigen vectors of the <br>
 [ 1 1 ]<br>
 [ 1 0 ]<br>
 matrix everytime we need to find some nth fibonnaci number.
-Instead of this, we can have the eigen values and eigen vectors of this constant matrix before implementing our program.
+Instead of this, we can have the eigen values and eigen vectors of this constant matrix pre-calculated before implementing our program.
 This way we can generate a formula for nth fibonnaci number.
 Substituing the value of n in the formula will directly yield us the nth fibonnaci.
 Let's see how: <br>
 ![image](https://user-images.githubusercontent.com/118650412/232274373-bf8f741a-a4dd-4d8e-9196-3862db9a85a7.png)
 ![image](https://user-images.githubusercontent.com/118650412/232274382-bacafaf9-9917-490b-b56e-e3672d9cae7f.png)
 ![image](https://user-images.githubusercontent.com/118650412/232274387-f6ba98f5-6ea7-43a6-8d3c-80699f07ede1.png)